isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-14-post-Oral Answer by SPS Rahayu Mahzam to PQ on Whether the CDRT Can Be Empowered to Make Recommendations.md

 3. The CSS can then provide input to the Judge on whether the individual would benefit from a referral to a psychiatrist from the Institute of Mental Health.
 In appropriate cases, the CSS may also encourage the individual to approach one of the Family Service Centres or the Agency for Integrated Care to seek referrals for medical care or social services.

 {:start="4"}
-4. Depending on the nature of the case, the CDRT can require the attendance of a party’s family member during the court proceedings, and encourage the relevant party to seek treatment for the medical condition..
+4. Depending on the nature of the case, the CDRT can require the attendance of a party’s family member during the court proceedings, and encourage the relevant party to seek treatment for the medical condition.

 {:start="5"}
 5. In cases that proceed to trial, the CDRT may issue an order requiring a respondent to cease his or her acts of unreasonable interference.
 If this order is not complied with, the CDRT may then also issue a Special Direction to the respondent requiring compliance.
 In addition to issuing a Special Direction, the CDRT can also require a third party to enter into a compliance bond, which may be forfeited if the respondent breaches the Special Direction.
 A compliance bond may contain conditions, such as requiring the person who put up the bond –